Gabrielle Cot: Exhibitions and provenance

 of Gabrielle's marriage.
-Gabrielle married an architect named Zilin in 1890.
+Gabrielle married to Louis Zislin in 1890.
 The painting was exhibited at the Cercle de L'union Artistique in Paris during 1891.
-It remained in Duret's family passing down via inheritance until it was sold in New York on 25 May 1983.
-It was held in a private collection until being sold again in New York on 10 November 1998; it was exhibited a year later in 1999 at the Newington Cropsey Foundation.
+It remained in Duret's family passing down via inheritance.
+It was sold for the first time on November 10, 1998 in New York at Sotheby's without knowing its traceability and how it arrived in the United States.

+Contrary to the catalog raisonné, this painting was never sold at Phillips on May 15, 1983; it was exhibited a year later in 1999 at the Newington Cropsey Foundation.
+It has been deposited at the National Museum of Western Art, Tokyo since September 22, 2022.